Five Days in El Nido: A Journal from the Most Beautiful Mess in the Philippines

 Day 5: Taraw Cliff and Goodbye

-Last morning.
-Hired a guide (500 PHP / $8.80) for the Taraw Cliff climb.
+Save the last morning for the Taraw Cliff climb, with a hired guide (500 PHP / $8.80).
 This is not a trail — it's a scramble up sharp limestone with fixed ropes.
 Gloves are essential (the rock cuts skin).
 The climb takes 30-45 minutes depending on your comfort with heights.

 At the top: El Nido town below, Bacuit Bay spreading to the horizon, limestone islands dotting the water, a fishing boat trailing a white wake.
-I could see the Big Lagoon entrance from up here — a dark line in the cliff face.
+You can pick out the Big Lagoon entrance from up here — a dark line in the cliff face.

-The guide sat on a rock and scrolled his phone while I took photos.
-He does this climb three times a week.
+Your guide will likely settle onto a rock and scroll his phone while you take photos.
+He runs this climb three times a week.
 For him, it's a commute.

-Descent was harder — going down sharp limestone with gravity pulling you is more nerve-wracking than going up.
-Made it down with two small cuts on my palms and a profound respect for fixed ropes.
+The descent is harder — coming down sharp limestone with gravity pulling at you is more nerve-wracking than going up.
+Expect to reach the bottom with a small cut or two on your palms and a profound respect for fixed ropes.

 Afternoon: the van to Puerto Princesa.
-Six hours of thinking about going back.
+Six hours of already planning the way back.

 In a heartbeat.
 But with caveats.